FreNior/accounts/README.md

-A simple node application to simulate a digital bank.
-In this application, i am using the node modules Chalk@4.1.2 and Inquirer@8.1.2, as of new versions have changes that end up breaking the code.
+A simple node application that simulates a digital bank for me to learn how to build local databases.
+In this application, i am using the node modules Chalk@4.1.2 and Inquirer@8.1.2, as of newer versions have changes that end up breaking the code.